Back in England a good twenty years ago now…

 “Hmm”, murmured the manager, “Have you got a card or something with your picture on it?”

-Whatever business or profession you’re in, I guarantee you’ll be following procedures laid down by others before you.
+I guarantee you’ll be following procedures laid down by others before you.
 You will be doing things using the methods established by your predecessors.
-And I’d wager that you’ve probably given little or no thought to – or even have no knowledge of – the thought processes that went into creating these procedures in the first place.
+And I’d wager that you’ve probably given little or no thought to.
+Or even have no knowledge of.
+The thought processes that went into creating these procedures in the first place.

 Nobody knows why any more – it’s just the way things are done!